glossary ltemplate

 "It is often impossible to say with complete certainty when a particular Stickley design was first introduced.
 This, however, is not the case with his line of furniture with spindles"

+So says Stickley scholar, David Cathers.
 Parenthetically, Cathers notes,

 "Since spindles are usually thought of as round, rather than square, 'spindle' may seem to be the wrong name to apply to this furniture [style].
 However, it is the name Stickley used to describe it."

-According to Cathers, Stickley patented his spindle furniture on August 8, 1905.2 [2 Furniture World , August 17, 1905, reported that Stickley had been granted patent #37507 and #37508 for his spindle chair frames.
+According to Cathers, Stickley patents his spindle furniture on August 8, 1905.
+Furniture World August 17, 1905, reports that Stickley had been granted patent #37507 and #37508 for his spindle chair frames.

-Stickley's high-backed armchair with spindles appeared first in The Craftsman, September 1905, and then frequently for about 18 months.
+Stickley's high-backed armchair with spindles appears first in The Craftsman, September 1905, and then frequently for about 18 months.
 The first catalog appearance is 1906; in Stickley's 1907 "Descriptive Price List" it is described as a "hall chair."

 Cathers continues: